by Calculated Risk on 8/23/2018 10:10:00 AM

 "A house is considered for sale when a permit to build has been issued in permit-issuing places or work has begun on the footings or foundation in nonpermit areas and a sales contract has not been signed nor a deposit accepted."Starting in 1973 the Census Bureau broke this down into three categories: Not Started, Under Construction, and Completed.

 The third graph shows the three categories of inventory starting in 1973.

-The inventory of completed homes for sale is still low, and the combined total of completed and under construction is also low.
+The inventory of completed homes for sale is still somewhat low, and the combined total of completed and under construction is also somewhat low.